piastry/cifs-utils/mount.cifs.rst

   Note too that while this option governs the protocol version used, not all features of each version are available.

+  The default since v4.13.5 is for the client and server to negotiate the highest possible version greater than or equal to ``2.1``.
+In kernels prior to v4.13, the default was ``1.0``.
+For kernels between v4.13 and v4.13.5 the default is ``3.0``.

 --verbose
   Print additional debugging information for the mount.
 Note that this